Merrick, Inc.’s History

 - Office support, retail, food service, and more.

-In addition to offering work through our business solutions, we also offer life enrichment and therapeutic programs for clients that have retired, cannot work because of health concerns, or have chosen not to work.
-In the summer of 2012, we opened our second program site in downtown North St. Paul for Adult Day Services and Memory Care Services program.
+In addition to offering work through our business solutions, we also offer life enrichment and therapeutic programs for clients that have retired, cannot work because of health concerns or have chosen not to work.
+In the summer of 2012, we opened our second program site in downtown North St. Paul for the Adult Day Services program.